tylergaw/jribbble-no-dependencies/README.md

 NodeJS is required to build an Ugly version of Jribbble.

 To build navigate to the Jribbble directory and run the `make` command

+## Credit where it's due
+I used ~93.2% of the GET portion of https://github.com/alotaiba/FlyJSONP